usaid-cs/yesterday-i-learned/random.md

 - [Anthony Blunt](https://en.wikipedia.org/wiki/Anthony_Blunt) was an epic art historian before being outed as a soviet spy.
 - You may have noticed that [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time#Etymology) stands for Coordinated Universal Time (CUT).
 - The "quad" bit of a quad DAC aims to improve signal-to-noise ratio of its analogue output, so what comes out sounds more like what should be coming out, rather than, say, music plus electronic interference.
-- A [scotch egg](https://en.wikipedia.org/wiki/Scotch_egg) is a (no shell duh) egg wrapped in sausage meat and deep-fried breading.
 - A [euchrist](https://en.wikipedia.org/wiki/Eucharist) is just a communion.
 - [Libation](https://en.wikipedia.org/wiki/Libation) is when you offer a liquid to a god.
 The Egyptians had huge milk bowls for that.
 - Espresso is a pressure-derived coffee that can contain a blend of beans.
 Filter coffee is a gravity-derived coffee that can only contain one kind of bean.
 [Diluted to the same volume, filter coffee is better than americano](https://coffeeinfo.wordpress.com/americano-or-filter-coffee/).
 - Gastropubs are just pubs with better food and drinks.
-- Any book containing the book of psalms can technically be called a [psalter](https://en.wikipedia.org/wiki/Psalter).
-Usually it requires the book of psalms to be the main book in the volume, though.
 - A [dumbwaiter](https://en.wikipedia.org/wiki/Dumbwaiter) serves food from any floor to any other floor.
-- A skinny latte is a latte with fat free milk and sugar free sweetener.
 - Philosophical vegans might want to consider [eating oysters](http://www.slate.com/articles/life/food/2010/04/consider_the_oyster.html).
 They are so low in the food chain that some consider it okay.
-- The inside of [Regency Cafe](https://en.wikipedia.org/wiki/Regency_Caf%C3%A9) is full of pictures of itself in films and things.
 - A [cortado](https://en.wikipedia.org/wiki/Cortado) is an espresso with milk.
 - [Cubism](https://en.wikipedia.org/wiki/Cubism), the art form, does not involve drawing cubes; instead the figures are drawn in angular, heavily-shaded ways.
-- Kings Cross station has only platforms 9a and 9b.
-Platform 9.75 is a shop outside the fare paid zone.
-- Tilapia was a symbol of rebirth in Egyptian art.
-Tilapia is a muddy-tasting bottom feeder with [no nutrition](https://en.wikipedia.org/wiki/Tilapia#As_food) and high omega-6.
 - Cottage cheese was (in the olden days) eaten as-is, called [curds and whey](https://en.wikipedia.org/wiki/Curds_and_Whey).
-- Non-royal descendants of the Queen and her husband Philip can use the last name Mountbatten-Windsor.
-- 2/3 of Instagram are females.
 - 9 ball pool has fewer balls than 8 ball pool.
-- Laser printers make themselves obsolete by pissing you right off near the end of their lifecycle.
-- Once Markle [(suddenly)](https://www.youtube.com/watch?v=fC8SRkGlHzk) becomes a royal member, she can no longer vote.
-And act.
-And show her bare legs.
 - A [Frame](https://stackoverflow.com/questions/31446777/difference-between-packets-and-frames) is a link layer (roughly layer 2) unit of data, containing a [packet](https://en.wikipedia.org/wiki/Network_packet).
 A packet is a network layer (roughly layer 3) unit of data, containing a [datagram](https://en.wikipedia.org/wiki/Datagram).
 A datagram is a transport layer (roughly layer 4) unit of data, containing who knows what you want to do in the session layer.
 - The actual quote was "Your father's lightsaber.
 This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster.
 An elegant weapon... for a more civilized age."
 - Association football, the world's popular sport, has wikipedia articles available in 200 languages.
 FIFA claims the sport derived from [蹴鞠](https://en.wikipedia.org/wiki/Cuju), "something along those lines" from 20 BC.